 Now is the time to train users and/ or application managers; in theory but also in practice.
 Hands-on training that you can put to immediate use.
 It is also possible to arrange workplace training after ‘go-live’.

 Step 4: Acceptance test

 Based on a checklist and a test plan, you can now check whether the setup has been properly completed.
 Make sure that colleagues are available for this.
 We will speak to you beforehand about whether there are any specific test cases, such as needing to run several imports to reproduce all process steps or output.
 This is an important phase because we can still make adjustments here.
 Once the complete setup has been approved, we start the final checking round: shadow operation.
 We carry out daily checks for at least 3 days to establish whether the financial data in the source system and the software is properly reconciled.
 In the meantime, you get to know the system better.
 We officially conclude this phase once all of the boxes have been ticked (and possibly retested after adjustments).

 The time has now come to take the software officially into use.
 During the first working day your consultant will be present to answer questions and to check that everything is running smoothly.

 Do you like the idea of scheduling some aftercare days during the first few weeks after ‘go-live’?
 No problem.
-During this phase the project manager will speak to you about the role of the Customer Service Centre that you can contact for questions and if any incidents occur, and he will introduce you to your new contact: the account manager.
+During this phase the project manager will speak to you about the role of the Customer Service Centre that you can contact for questions and if any incidents occur, and he will introduce you to your new contact: the account manager or customer success manager.